What is a Bolo Tie?

 Make Your Own Bolo Ties

 At The Wandering Bull – Native American Trading Post, look at our Jewelry Findings section.
 You will find supplies to make your own Bolo Ties.
-We offer Braided Leather Bolo Cord that is 36” long in two diameters, 1/8” Bolo Cord and 3/16” Bolo Cord (nearly ¼”).
+We offer Braided Leather Bolo Cord that is 36” long in 3/16” diameter (nearly ¼”).
 Our Bolo Tips come in two styles, a simple rounded 1” long Bolo Tip and a Stamped Tapered Bolo Tip that is 1.25” long.
-The 1” Rounded Bolo Tip fits well on the 1/8” Bolo Cord and the 1.25” Stamped Bolo Tip works with the 3/16” Bolo Cord.

 The Wandering Bull – Native American Trading Post also has two Bolo Slides to choose from.
 The basic Round Slide has a 1/2” base for your cabochon or rosette and slides onto the Bolo Cord.
 The Rectangular Slide has a 7/8” base with a hole in the center and a clamp back to hold the slide in place at the level you want.

 Putting together a Bolo Tie is as easy as gluing your decorative feature to the Bolo Slide base.
 Add your concho, rosette or cabochon to the slide with a strong adhesive (The Wandering Bull – Native American Trading Post sells E600 Adhesive).
-Once you have chosen the Bolo Tip style that you want and the appropriate diameter Bolo Cord, slide each end of the Bolo Cord through the Bolo Slide, then attach the Bolo Tips to the ends.
+Once you have chosen the Bolo Tip style that you want, slide each end of the Bolo Cord through the Bolo Slide, then attach the Bolo Tips to the ends.
 Finished!